Proposal for a

 For training purposes, each team carrying out periodic evaluations may include an

-‘observer’ either from a Member State from the Commission or from a Union body,
+‘observer’ either from a Member State

 office or agency involved in the implementation of the Schengen acquis (covers AM

-24 EPP)
+24 EPP).

 Article 17